JaneliaSciComp/G4_Display_Tools/docs/condition_tutorial.md

 Now that the experiment is saved, select your condition using the checkbox on its right end (if it is not already selected) and then click *Dry Run*{:.gui-btn} just below the *Preview*{:.gui-btn}.

 You will get a warning saying you must save the experiment before doing a dry run - this is not an error, but just a reminder.
-We have saved it, and you can just click OK.
+We have saved it, and you can just click *OK*{:.gui-btn}.

 Give the system a minute.
-At this point, the software will be running connectHost to open up the arena software and connect to the screens.
+At this point, the software will be running `connectHost` to open up the arena software and connect to the screens.
 This may take several seconds or even up to a minute.
 When everything is connected and the system is ready to play your condition on the screens, you will be prompted with a box saying it is ready.
 You may hit *Start*{:.gui-btn} to start the condition playing on the screen, or *Cancel*{:.gui-btn} to cancel.

 The dry run feature allows you to see exactly how your condition will look on the arena.
 If something is amiss, you can go back and edit your experiment until you get things the way you want.
 Just don't forget that if you want to do another Dry Run after making changes, you will have to save the experiment again, especially if your imported files come from multiple locations.